-On this day in 1946, James Earl "Jimmy" Carter marries Eleanor Rosalynn Smith at the Plains Methodist Church in Plains, Georgia.
+On July 7, 1946, James Earl “Jimmy” Carter marries Eleanor Rosalynn Smith at the Plains Methodist Church in Plains, Georgia.
 When the couple met, she was 18 and working in a hair salon.
 He was 21 and a recent graduate of the Annapolis Naval Academy.

 When Carter won the presidency in 1976, Rosalynn took advantage of her position to advocate for new legislation to protect the rights of the mentally ill, senior citizens and women.
 She even traveled as Carter’s representative to meetings in Central and South America and liaised with policy leaders on issues such as human rights, arms reduction and trade.
 She set up an office in the East Wing of the White House, from which she conducted White House business and her own personal projects.
 Both she and her husband projected a casual profile of accessibility during his term in the White House.
 Carter liked to wear cardigan sweaters instead of suits while at work and he and Rosalynn eschewed the traditional limousine ride from the Capitol to the White House in favor of walking at his inauguration.
 Although they presented a low-key, down-to-earth image, the couple kept up busy schedules and rarely took vacations.
 Still, they managed to arrange to regularly meet for meals with their young daughter Amy in the White House residential quarters.

-In 2002, Carter won the prestigious Nobel Prize for his efforts to find peaceful solutions to international conflicts, to advance democracy and human rights and to promote economic and social development.
-The couple currently lives in Plains, Georgia, where former President Carter can sometimes be found teaching a Sunday School class at Maranatha Baptist Church.
+In 2002, Carter won the Nobel Prize for his efforts to find peaceful solutions to international conflicts, to advance democracy and human rights and to promote economic and social development.
+Rosalynn died on November 19, 2023 at the couple's home in Plains, Georgia.
+She was 96 years old.